Bellfalasch/frontend-forum/slides.md

 # <twemoji-scroll/> Talk kudos for 2023 - part 2!

-* <twemoji-flag-slovakia/> **Katarina Matysova** introduced us to the Treatment insurance app, and how a claim registration process looks like.

-* <twemoji-flag-slovakia/> **Peter Jezik** gave an overview of the GPluss application tech-stack and challenges.

-* <twemoji-flag-slovakia/> **Pavol Repka** showed a few hands-on examples on how new Builders components helps developers life.
+* **Pavol Repka** showed a few hands-on examples on how new Builders components helps developers life.

 * **Lubomir Labaj** from Team Mobile App, took us for a dive into React Native and how similar it is for the desktop-developer, and how it is not.